Travelling to Rwanda Soon? Its Time to Learn Kinyarwanda Basics!

 You should also know what UMUGANDA means: Umuganda can be described as community work.
 On the last Saturday of each month, communities come together to do a variety of public works.
 This often includes infrastructure development and environmental protection.
 Rwandans between 18 and 65 are obliged to participate in Umuganda.

-Shopping in Kinyarwanda
+Shopping Phrases in Kinyarwanda Language

 Shopping on markets or small local shops in Rwanda is another place where some basic Kinyarwanda might help.
 Unlike in Tanzania, you will mostly see all products labeled with prices and you will get the same price as locals.
 No need to bargaing, which was kind of refreshing and saved me lots of energy.